 Now in it's sixth year of making novice driver's dreams a reality, want2race offers anyone over the age of 18 the opportunity to get on track in a fleet of Ginetta G40 Cup racing cars, with full instruction and driver development across three exciting phases of competition.

 The prize package includes your racing licence, all race wear and safety equipment, race car for the year, entries into the GRDC championship and everything required to participate in your first season of racing - the biggest prize in UK Motorsport!

 W2R's Ben Hyland was excited to annouce the winner Mike Kidson, who just pipped runners up drivers Chris Keir and Joe Holmes to the main prize package.
 Hyland said; "I'm delighted to crown Mike as this year's winner, a worthy champion and we welcome him to the W2R racing family.
 Mike was handed the keys by reigning champion James Crawshaw at the event, with James winning 7 out of his first 8 races with the team.

 This year we have seen more entrants, more new faces and more fierce competition on track, however the fun and friendly atmosphere remained across all stages which really makes want2race an unrivalled experience.
 Well done Mike, lets go racing!".

-You can follow the progress of Mike Kidson in the 2019 GRDC series on our social media feeds, as well as on the news and W2R Motorsport team page.
+You can follow the progress of Mike Kidson in the 2019 GRDC series on our social media feeds.
 The 2018 compeittion is now closed, keep an eye on the 2019 competition launch coming early in the New Year.